-Archaeological sites, cultural heritage and museums
+Archaeological sites, cultural heritage, and museums

 Berat National Ethnographic Museum

 Berat National Ethnographic Museum is located in the city of Berat and it was opened in 1979.
-The building where the museum is placed was constructed in the 18th century and it is typical creation of the local schools of art and crafts, designed and constructed by local masters.
+The building where the museum is placed was constructed in the 18th century and it is a typical creation of the local schools of art and crafts, designed and constructed by local masters.
 The museum is situated inside a few of the most characteristic houses in town and the rich collection of traditional objects together with the actual domestic spaces inside, are one of the principal examples of Berat’s long history and culture.

 Butrint or Buthrotum Archaeological site